DataDog/integrations-core/docs/dev/README.md

 ## Development guide

-Follow these instructions to get a working copy of any check on your local Python environment; this is mostly useful to run tests or for tinkering in general.
+Follow these instructions to get a working copy of any check in your local Python environment; this is mostly useful to run tests or for tinkering in general.

 ### Prerequisites